Sowing and Reaping: A Dayspring Graduate’s Testimony

 How does this seed look when it is fully grown?
 Jesus says to His disciples, “I chose you and appointed you that you should go and bear fruit” (Jn.
 15:16).
 When I recognize God’s vision and work, it gives me clarity to how I live and bear fruit.
 One way that I see God’s work of redemption and restoration is in the family unit.
 I currently volunteer as a male client advocate with a local pregnancy service.
 As an advocate, I have the privilege of extending God’s grace to fathers who may have had children outside of wedlock.
 While knowing and holding fast to God’s truth of two becoming one flesh through marriage (Gen. 2:24), I can still minister God’s grace to those who have ventured outside His plan.
 That’s exactly how God wants to use us when we get on board with His vision!

 Yet another seed planted in the soil of my heart was a love for the next generation.
 Jesus teaches His disciples that “whoever receives one such child in my name receives me” (Matt.
 18:5).
-God has given me numerous opportunities to be a role model for youth and young kids and it really began in the halls of Dayspring 11 years ago.
-As an eighth grader, I had the privilege of reading with two first grade girls for one of my classes.
+God has given me numerous opportunities to be a role model for youth and young kids and it really began in the halls of Dayspring all of those years ago.
+As an eighth grader, I had the privilege of reading with two first grade students for one of my classes.
 For three years in high school, I was able to serve as a mentor for sixth-grade boys in Dayspring’s mentorship program.
-The environment of Dayspring afforded me a culture of relationship building from teachers to students, from high school to middle school, and from middle school to lower school.
+The environment at Dayspring afforded me a culture of relationship building from teachers to students, from high school to middle school, and from middle school to lower school.
 Today, I am proud to serve as a youth and kids leader at my home church.
 I am also pursuing a master’s degree in school counseling so that I can serve the next generation in public and private schools.

 The seeds sown by a Principle Approach education and watered by the relationships formed during our school years are continually producing good fruit in the lives of Dayspring students and alumni.
 To God be the glory!
 If you would like to learn more about Dayspring Christian Academy, call Karol Hasting at 717-285-2000 or schedule a personal tour.